You may be booked (🙌), but there’s still quite a bit to take care of before you land your tush in that plane seat.

 - Hoofin’ it should be your default modus operandi because it’s the best way to the get the feel for a new place, to take your time and take it in.
 Pack shoes that won’t kill your feet and use MAPS.ME for an offline map of town.

-- I also love taking the bus or subway in a new place.
+- I also love taking the bus or subway around a new place.
 It’s cheap, fun, and a great way to meet locals and experience a touch of their day-to-day (and the “buses” are sometimes an experience in themselves!).

 - Next up is, again, Uber and Lyft.
 The country you’re headed to might not have one of those and, in that case, you can find their version of it or just grab a cab (or hop on the back of a motorcycle if you’re feeling adventurous).
 Pro Tip: take every opportunity to grill your driver on their favorite local spots for food and drink.
 Those are the places you want to check out.